Leg Amputation Compensation Amounts Calculate – How Much Can I Claim?

 - Hip disarticulation – The pelvis is left intact, and the leg is amputated through the hip joint.

-With this many different types of leg amputation, it is no wonder that leg amputation compensation awards can vary wildly.
+With these many different types of leg amputation, it is no wonder that leg amputation compensation awards can vary wildly.
+Hence why you need to consider the amputation before determining how much compensation for an amputation.

 If you are involved in a leg amputation incident that is not your fault, whether you want to make a claim immediately or not, then it is best to gather as much information as possible about the event and the effect that it has had on you, as you may need to call on this later.
 The information gathered could include: